Combined pill

 Phasic 21-day pills

 The pack of the phasic pills usually contains 2-3 sets of differently coloured pills.
-Each set, according to its colour, contains a different amount of hormone it.
+Each set, according to its colour, includes a different amount of hormone it.
 Just as the monophasic pills, these pills are also taken daily for 21 days and afterwards, a short 7-day break is taken.
 The phasic pills should be taken as instructed (according to sets) to achieve maximum effectiveness.
-A common example is Logynon.
+A typical example is Logynon.

 Every Day (ED) pills